regou/justore/README.md

 # Justore

-We don't need flux , just the store please!
+We don't need flux , just the store!

 **The library itself require a Promise supported environment.**